-Joe is a trial attorney practicing primarily in the areas of products liability, class action defense, wage and hour litigation, employee benefits litigation, regulatory compliance, shareholder/member litigation, and complex commercial litigation.
+Joe is a trial attorney practicing primarily in the areas of products liability, industrial accident litigation, class action defense, wage and hour litigation, employee benefits litigation, regulatory compliance, shareholder/member litigation, and complex commercial litigation.
 In this capacity, he:

 - Handles complex product liability matters in numerous fields including construction/farming equipment, consumer products, home construction products, food products and medical devices